AdityaS1426/BooleansCalendar/README.md

 - Write the accommodating HTML code for the edit/delete/notification functions.
 - Update the CSS formatting to accommodate for the additions/revisions to the application.

+###### Yasaswi Singamneni Tickets

+Ticket 1: 5/10-5/15 Study for the AP CSA test by doing previous ap frq and mc questions

+- Do the 2021 AP Computer Science FRQ test
+- Review explanations of previous FRQ questions given by college board.
+- Watch videos on youtube that breakdown past AP Exams

+Ticket 2: 5/17-5/21 Experiment with Databases

+- Determine and get familiar with a type of database (MongoDB/SQL/etc)
+- Start to write code to read from database
+- Integrate backend and front end code

+Ticket 3: 5/24-5/28 Integration

+- Work on integration between HTML and the Java code
+- Finish java code for reading and writing to and from databases
+- Help polish UI and other front end aspects

 ## Self Grading/Deliverables/Evidence of Ticket Completion for Innovation Tickets

 ###### Self Grading for Innovation Tickets- Neil Sahai.